flaturtha/64-testaments/madness-of-krill/madness_v2.md

 *I will need you later.
 I will need you later.
 I will need you later.*

 And I ran, trying to escape his command.
 But I knew it was no use.
+His terrible words followed me.

 When I finally stopped running, I found myself in the old churchyard.
 The bright morning has surrendered to the cold, dreariness of an early winter day.
 Rain hung in the air but refused to fall.